 MAGRITTE: THE ORIGINS OF LANGUAGE

-Magritte’s paintings consistently display the serene yet mysterious subject matter.
-Space is deep.
-Even though the sea is visible he uses the paint and digresses the transparency of it as it recedes farther back into space and he overlaps the waves.
+The composition of the painting is designed with natural forms and figures.
+There is a freestanding boulder rock against an open ocean, which is under a sky full of fluffy white clouds.
+If you would walk around the Menil Collection you’d see the other Magritte paintings with his trademark cursive signature and his captivating white clouds.
+The form of the painting is open, with only three subjects visible: the boulder rock, the ocean and the sky.
+The boulder is static, there is nothing making it anything more than what it is.
+The sea has no crashing waves and there is no wind causing any stressful movement throughout the work.
+The peaceful ocean is reflected against the gorgeous sky.
+Magritte’s paintings consistently display serene yet mysterious subject matter.
+The space is deep.
+Even though the sea is visible, he uses the paint to digress the transparency of it as it recedes farther back into space and he overlaps the waves.
 The sky is flat.
 One cannot get a sense of a long huge sky, only that of stacked fluffy clouds.
 This brings questions to the scale of the setting, are we looking at a small or big boulder enlarged against a distant sea?
-The painter uses oil to convey this image.
-By using oil, one can only sense the tedious process Magritte went through to depict every detail on the boulder rock, sea, and sky.
+Magritte uses oil to convey this and by doing so, we sense the tedious process he went through to depict every detail on the boulder rock, sea and sky.

-The painting is so large to look at it one must be forced to raise their heads slightly up.
+The painting is so large, one must raise their heads slightly up to see the full work.
 The scale of the painting gives the viewer a sense of wonder.
-Questions I thought of were, “how far does the sea go back?”
-"Could I stand on the rock and contemplate the mystery and serenity of an ocean?”
-“Where can my mind go, how far can I think of this painting?”
-There is no sense of life in the painting, only the rock, sea, and the rock.
+“How far does the sea go back?”
+Could I stand on the rock and contemplate the mystery and serenity of an ocean?”
+“Where can my mind go?
+How far can I think with this painting?”
+There is no sense of life in the painting, only the rock, sea and the rock.
 We are the life looking into this Surrealist landscape painting.